chevere/docs/architecture/immutability.md

 $clone->string(); // ref#2 val
 ```

-In the example above, `$clone` is assigned to the cloned copy of `$immutable`, which has a different state and reference.
+In the example above, `$clone` is assigned to the new copy of `$immutable`, which has a different state and reference.

+As properties are protected/private by [convention](./conventions.md), the property `string` of `$immutable` can't be altered in public context without creating a new copy of the original object.

+> 👴🏿 Classes with properties of type `object` will be immutable depending on each given `object` property

 ### Deep copy

 Chevere uses [DeepCopy](https://github.com/myclabs/DeepCopy) to provide deep copies of objects.

+> 🧙🏾 Deep copy is needed when is not possible to rely in cloning
-By deep copying, a new reference (id) will be associated with a deep copy of the entire object.

-Depending on context, `deep_copy` should be used when passing and/or when accessing objects.
+By deep copying, a new id will be associated with a deep copy of the entire object.
+It should be used when passing and/or when accessing objects that change the behavior of the parent implementation.

 #### Passing objects